-These breakfast mushrooms are perfect when you have people over for brunch, but they are also easy enough to make for your family.
-They are, in fact, substantial enough to serve as a filling lunch or even as a meatless dinner.
+These breakfast mushrooms are perfect when you host brunch and are also easy enough to make for your family.
+They are substantial enough to serve as a filling lunch or a meatless dinner.

 The combination of mushrooms and eggs is a classic one.
 There are several ways to go about it, but my favorite is to stuff portobello mushrooms with eggs and bake them in the oven.
 These breakfast mushrooms are a gorgeous and filling dish.
-I make them often because everyone always raves about them.
-They are ready in about 30 minutes, and they're very easy to make.
+I make them often because everyone raves about them.
+They are easy to make and ready in about 30 minutes.

 Ingredients